MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/index.md

 ## PowerShell for SharePoint Syntex

-PowerShell lets you manage your SharePoint scenarios, such as exporting and importing models, and publishing models to document libaries.
+PowerShell lets you manage your SharePoint scenarios, such as exporting and importing models and publishing models to document libaries.

 | If you're looking for this information | Go to this resource |
 |:-----|:-----|